oracle-livelabs/converged/microservices-with-converged-db/quarkus/quarkus.md

 ### Prerequisites

-This lab assumes you have:
-- Completed the setup lab.
+This lab assumes you have completed the setup lab.

-This lab is currently be written.
+## Task 1: This lab is currently be written.

 ## Acknowledgements
 * **Author** - Paul Parkinson, Architect and Developer Advocate